MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-connect-to-a-usb-device--uwp-app-.md

 ---
-Description: In Windows 8.1, you can write a Windows Store app that interacts with a USB device.
+Description: In Windows 8.1, you can write a UWP app that interacts with a USB device.
-title: How to connect to a USB device (Windows Store app)
+title: How to connect to a USB device (UWP app)
 author: windows-driver-content
 ms.author: windowsdriverdev
 ms.date: 04/20/2017